 The composer of the most popular ballet ever written, “The Nutcracker”, Petr Ilyich Tchaikowsky, was born a Taurus on May 7th**, 1840.
-Many aren’t aware of the fact Tchaikowsky was a homosexual and his self-loathing drove him to attempt suicide on more than one occasion.
-One of these attempts in particular literally embodied Tchaikowsky’s sense of inner vulnerability when during the harsh Russian winter the music genius submerged himself naked into the Arctic-like Volga River with the intent of freezing himself to death.
+Many don’t realize the great Russian composer was a homosexual and his self-loathing drove him to try taking his life on more than one occasion.
+One of these attempts reveals how intensely vulnerable the man must have felt when during the harsh Russian winter Tchaikovsky walked naked into the Arctic-like Volga River with the intent of freezing himself to death.

-Considered one of the greatest composers of all time, Tchaikowsky would dismiss any artistic merit attributed to the score he wrote for “The Nutcracker”.
-But even with that said, it was while attending a recent performance of the holiday classic as the children’s chorus was singing during the “Waltz of the Snowflakes” that I couldn’t help but exclaim, “This music is so g*%&*n………PRETTY.”
+Believed by many to be one of the greatest composers of classical music, Tchaikowsky himself would dismiss any artistic merit attributed to the score he wrote for the ballet “The Nutcracker”.
+It was just recently while attending a live performance of the ballet during the “Waltz of the Snowflakes” as the Children’s Chorus was singing that I couldn’t help but exclaim: “This music is so………so………PRETTY.”

-Being Venus ruled, Tchaikowsky created music that in its entirety was sheer beauty, itself.
-His compositions were natural expressions of his Taurus artistry.
-If only the Maestro could have delighted in his work as each of us do every time we hear or see “The Nutcracker” performed year after year.
+Being Venus ruled, Tchaikowsky wrote music that was sheer beauty unto itself.
+It was a natural expression of his Taurean artistry.
+If only he could have delighted in the music that has become a Christmas tradition as the rest of us do each time the holiday classic is performed year after year.

-**Johannes Brahms, another classical composer known for his musical compositions of “sheer beauty” interestingly enough shares Tchaikowsky’s birthday of May 7th.
+**It’s no coincidence Johannes Brahms, another composer of “sheer beauty” was a fellow Taurus and interestingly enough shared Tchaikowsky’s birthday of May 7th.